 What is confirmation bias?

-Confirmation bias is a psychological tendency to both seek and pay more attention to information that supports personal beliefs, and to discount information that contradicts those beliefs or supports opposing views.
+The confirmation bias definition is a psychological tendency to both seek and pay more attention to information that supports personal beliefs, and to discount information that contradicts those beliefs or supports opposing views.

 Confirmation bias is not a conscious choice.
 As a type of unconscious or implicit bias, it influences how we think without us knowing.
 As we grow up, our brains organize information into schemas, or patterns of thought.
 Over time, we selectively perceive and interpret information through these schemas, rather than engaging with information that prompts us to think outside of the box.